ftk1000/BERT_demos/readme.md

     - model(..., labels) outputs LOSS, model(...) w/o labels outputs logits<br>
     - model() always returns a tuple [] : loss = output[0] <br>
     - loss.backward()   : calculates gradients <br>
+    - model(), opimizer(), and scheduler() are referencing each other : during the initialization of optimizer() we pass to it model.parameters, etc <br>
+    - perf metric for this task = Mathew correlation coef [-1,1].
+It is used because the original data set is unbalanced.<br>
 </details>

 <details>